ControlCplusControlV/Foundry-Yulp/README.md

 The YulpDeployer is a pre-built contract that takes a filename and deploys the corresponding Yul+ contract, returning the address that the bytecode was deployed to.
 If you want, you can check out [how the YulpDeployer works under the hood](https://github.com/ControlCplusControlV/Foundry-Yulp/blob/main/src/test/lib/YulpDeployer.sol).
 Below is a quick example of how to setup and deploy a SimpleStore contract written in Yul+.

-## SimpleStore.Yulp
+## SimpleStore.yulp

-Here is a simple Yulp contract called `SimpleStore.Yulp`, which is stored within the `Yulp_contracts` directory.
-Make sure to put all of your `.Yulp` files in the `Yul+ Contracts` directory so that the Yul+ compiler knows where to look when compiling.
+Here is a simple Yul+ contract called `SimpleStore.Yulp`, which is stored within the `Yulp_contracts` directory.
+Make sure to put all of your `.yulp` files in the `Yul+ Contracts` directory so that the Yul+ transpiler knows where to look when transpiling.

 ```js
 object "SimpleStore" {